 Characteristics: uncomfortable, smells like gasoline inside (typical for the Niva we were told), will get you through anything (extensively tested).

 learn about their already far developed views on sustainable and community based tourism, working to the ideal situation where a community profits from tourism without losing their culture and authenticity whilst protecting their natural resources.
-They help the locals to adapt to the challenges and possibilities of globalisation.
-And this is the other theme of the project, how tourism can positively or negatively influence the local population and their environment.
+They help the locals to adapt to the challenges and profit from thepossibilities of globalisation.
+As the countries are becoming more well-known to the world, how tourism can positively or negatively influence the local population and their environment, is an very important issue to take into consideration.

 Central Asia is home to some of the most awe-inspiring and wildest landscapes in the world

 Before the countries slipped into obscurity and out of people’s memory, Central Asia played a pivotal role in world history and was once the center of the earth during the Silk Road times.
-The west looked at the east in admiration, as in terms of art, luxury produce, science, astronomy, philosophy, everything was coming from that region and highly desired by the west.
-After the disintegration of the Silk Roads around the 18th century, the area would reappear in forming the playground of the ‘Great Game’ (a cover war of between Great-Britain and Russia in 19th century) which resulted in the countries getting absorbed into the Russian empire and later the Soviet Union, drastically altering life in this region.
+The west looked at the east in admiration.
+In terms of art, luxury produce, science, astronomy, philosophy; everything was coming from that region and highly desired by the west.
+After the disintegration of the Silk Roads around the 18th century, the area would reappear in forming the playground of the ‘Great Game’ (a covert war between Great-Britain and Russia in 19th century) which resulted in the countries getting absorbed into the Russian empire and later the Soviet Union, drastically altering life in this region.
 Central Asia is an area that is connected to famous names that we all know; Alexander the great, Djenzghis Khan, Marco Polo.
 Still, the history of the region has been underexposed in Western countries.

 ”How is it that the places that in the earliest cartography were placed at the centre of the world are now almost impossible to locate on modern maps?” – Peter Frankopan

-The luthier of Dash, Tajikistan.
+The luthier of Dasht, Tajikistan.
 He handcrafts traditional instruments (called rubabs)

 Looking for authenticity